-The drives used were 1.6 TB drives, providing usable space of 1.46TB per drive.
-The system contained 30 drives with two dedicated spares.
-This provided 40.75TB of raw space.
+The drives used were 1.92TB drives, providing usable space of 1.75TB per drive.
+The system contained 30 drives with 2 dedicated spares.
+This provided 49TB of raw space.
 In this case, a smaller drive could be used as long as it provides the same performance per drive.
-This system is sized for capacity growth and allows snapshots to be kept.
+This system is sized for capacity growth and to allow snapshots to be kept.
 The target for this test is performance not capacity, and final requirements will dictate the drive capacity used.

 All storage hardware was configured to Dell best practices with vSphere.
-For more information, see the document, Dell Storage SC Series Best Practices with VMware vSphere 5.x-6.x.
+For more information, see the document, Dell EMC SC Series Best Practices with VMware vSphere 5.x-6.x.

-3.3.3 Hosting environment
+Hosting environment 3.3.3